Duofiller/docs/firmware-upgrade.md

 ![](/static/menu.png)

-Go to "Firmware update", select the firmware file (the downloaded *.bin file) and press upload.
+Go to "Update firmware", select the firmware file (the downloaded *.bin file) and press upload.
 Please never unplug the filler while the firmware upgrade is in progress.
-When the upgrade is completed it will be indicated by a solid green light in the led indicating that it's back in timer Mode.
-It's not necessary to reboot the filler after the firmware upgrade.
+When the upgrade is completed the leds will flash when the filler reboots after the upgrade.
+It's not necessary to reboot the filler manually after the firmware upgrade.

 ![](/static/firmware.png)